 The cooling system should be completely drained and refilled with new coolant according to the time and distance recommendations in the maintenance schedule.
-Only use Genuine Honda antifreeze/coolant.
+Only use Genuine Honda Antifreeze/Coolant.

-Draining the coolant requires access to the underside of the vehicle.
+Draining the coolant requires access to the underside of the car.
 Unless you have the tools and knowledge, you should have this maintenance done by a skilled mechanic.

-- Slide the heater temperature control lever to maximum heat.
+- 1. Turn the ignition ON (II).
+Turn the temperature control dial to maximum heat.
+Turn off the ignition and remove the key.
 Open the hood.
 Make sure the engine and radiator are cool to the touch. - 2.
 Remove the radiator cap.

-Loosen the drain plug on the bottom of the radiator.
+3. Loosen the drain plug on the bottom of the radiator.
 The coolant will come out through the hole in the splash cover.